Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Introduction

-where $N\equiv\ln{(-k\tau_e)}$ represents the e-folding number of observed mode elapsed since horizon-crossing and $I=2\epsilon(\rho_A/V)$ is the fraction kinetic energy of the vector field.
+where $N_k\equiv\ln{(-k\tau_e)}$ represents the e-folding number of observed modes elapsed since horizon-crossing, $\tau_e$ is the end time of the inflation. $\mathcal{I}$ is a parameter that related to specific models.
 For one U(1) vector field, $\Theta(\theta)=24\sin^2\theta$, where $\theta$ is the angle between mode and direction of the vector field \cite{Watanabe:2010fh,Bartolo:2012sd}.
-The term $IN^2$ accountable for the amplitude of statistical anisotropy and should be rigorously constrained by CMB observations to $I<10^{-7}$ for a sufficiently lengthy inflationary period $N\sim 60$ \cite{Watanabe:2010fh,Bartolo:2012sd}.The exceedingly small parameter implies the presence of a very small but non-zero vector field, potentially giving rise to fine-tuning challenges \cite{Naruko:2014bxa,Fujita:2017lfu}.
+The term $\mathcal{I}N_k^2$ accountable for the amplitude of statistical anisotropy and should be rigorously constrained by CMB observations to $\mathcal{I}<10^{-7}$ for a sufficiently lengthy inflationary period $N_k\sim 60$ \cite{Watanabe:2010fh,Bartolo:2012sd}.
+The exceedingly small parameter implies the presence of a tiny but non-zero vector field, potentially giving rise to fine-tuning challenges \cite{Naruko:2014bxa,Fujita:2017lfu}.
 Studies have revealed that employing multiple vector fields can mitigate the anisotropy, eventually converging to an isotropic attractor \cite{Yamamoto:2012tq}.
-For the isotropic configuration of a triad of vector fields, $\Theta(\theta)=16$, relaxing the constraint on $I$ \cite{Gorji:2020vnh}.
-However, it still needs to be constrained to $I<10^{-5}$due to the tilt of the power spectrum caused by the e-folding number $N$.
-This is a cumulative effect, i.e., the curvature is sourced by non-zero vector fields and evolves on super-horizon scales.
+For the isotropic configuration of a triad of vector fields, $\Theta(\theta)=16$, relaxing the constraint on $\mathcal{I}$ \cite{Gorji:2020vnh}.
+However, it still needs to be constrained to $\mathcal{I}<10^{-5}$ due to the tilt of the power spectrum caused by the e-folding number $N_k$.
+This is a cumulative effect, i.e., the curvature is sourced by the non-zero vector fields and evolves on super-horizon scales.